BottlecapDave/HomeAssistant-OctopusEnergy/README.md

 ## How to install

-You should take the latest [release](https://github.com/BottlecapDave/HomeAssistant-OctopusEnergy/releases), and not clone the repo.
+You should take the latest published [release](https://github.com/BottlecapDave/HomeAssistant-OctopusEnergy/releases).
+The current state of `develop` will be in flux and therefore possibly subject to change.

 To install, place the contents of `custom_components` into the `<config directory>/custom_components` folder of your Home Assistant installation.